Florida–Florida State football rivalry: 1990–2001: Bowden vs. Spurrier

-Steve Spurrier, who had won a Heisman Trophy as Florida's quarterback in 1966, returned as the head coach of the Gators for the 1990 season.
-During the eleven seasons that followed, the Florida–Florida State rivalry reached its peak of national importance.
-Because of the Sugar Bowl rematches following the 1994 and 1996 regular seasons, Florida and Florida State met fourteen times on the football field during the twelve seasons Spurrier coached the Gators.
-And each time, one or both teams were ranked in the top ten in the AP football poll.
+The era in which Steve Spurrier coached Florida against Bowden's FSU squads is widely considered the high point of the rivalry, as the national success of both programs increased the importance and the intensity of the matchups.
+Florida and Florida State played 14 games in the period (two were Sugar Bowl rematches), and both teams were ranked in the AP Top-10 for 12 of those meetings, including six instances when both rivals were ranked in the Top-5.
+Florida State and Florida combined for three national championships in the 1990s; Florida State won in 1993 and 1999 and played for two more, while Florida played in two national championship games and won the 1996 title in a Sugar Bowl rematch with FSU.
+Additionally the programs won a total of fourteen conference championships in the 1990s, Florida State won the ACC eight times while Florida won six SEC titles.

-The decade began auspiciously with the first meeting of top-10 squads in the history of the rivalry (UF No. 6, FSU No. 8) heading into FSU's 45–30 win in Tallahassee.
+Spurrier had won a Heisman Trophy as Florida's quarterback in 1966 and returned to Gainesville as the Gators' new head coach for the 1990 season.
+His first experience coaching in the in-state matchup was the first meeting of top-10 squads in the history of the rivalry (UF No. 6, FSU No. 8), with Bowden's Seminoles winning 45–30 in Tallahassee.
 The stakes were even higher in 1991 in Gainesville, as both teams were ranked in the AP Poll top five (FSU No. 3, UF No. 5).
 The Gators had just clinched their first SEC Championship while the Seminoles were still feeling the sting of a 17–16 defeat at the hands of the rival Miami Hurricanes.
 The game was a defensive struggle that culminated in a Gator defensive stand late in the fourth quarter to preserve a 14–9 win.
 No. 3 FSU dominated the 1992 contest in Tallahassee 45–24 against then-No. 6 UF.